This page was published on the old Macroption blog on 20 May 2013 and may be outdated.

 Nevertheless, in sum, the overall performance gap is too big to justify the reduced volatility with the Sell in May strategy.
 To most investors it’s not worth it, at least when looking at the whole history of the Dow.

-The favourable risk statistics for the Sell in May strategy in the last decades made me look at how the two strategies compare over shorter periods, namely (trailing) 10 years and 20 years.
+The favorable risk statistics for the Sell in May strategy in the last decades made me look at how the two strategies compare over shorter periods, namely (trailing) 10 years and 20 years.
 See the charts:

 You can see that there have been longer periods of time when the Sell in May strategy outperformed Buy and Hold.
 One of such periods is the 20-25 years ending now.